-1. The organization's constituents align with the NOSLO: Public Health Capacity target audience (i.e. public health officials and organizations).

-2. The organization is nonpartisan/bipartisan and demonstrates a national reach.
+- 1. The organization's constituents align with the NOSLO: Health Care Payment and Financing target audience (i.e. health care payment and financing officials). - 2.
+The organization is nonpartisan/bipartisan and demonstrates a national reach.

 Alignment of Constituent Needs, Organizational Expertise, and HRSA Priorities (10 points)